svn2github/DinkSmallwoodHD/script/win_installer/readme.txt

 Enter - Inventory
 Shift - Magic
 Escape - Bring up menu
+Drag on window borders - scale the play area (when windowed)

 NOTE: If you have a controller (like an xbox 360 pad) plugged in when you start the game, you can use that instead of keyboard, but you still need to use the mouse to navigate the initial menus to start the game